dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/README.md

 **Step 6: Generate the Taxonomy Information File**
 To generate the Taxonomy Information File required by MetaHiCNet, we integrate taxonomic annotations from multiple tools applied to different types of contigs and bins.

-1. Viral contigs: contigs identified as viral (in viral_contig.fa) are annotated using DemoVir (https://github.com/feargalr/Demovir) in this example, other tools such as VPF-class and Genomad can also be used here:
+1. Viral contigs: contigs identified as viral (in viral_contig.fa) are annotated using DemoVir (https://github.com/feargalr/Demovir) in this example, other tools such as VPF-class and geNomad can also be used here:
    ```
    ./demovir.sh viral_contig.fasta
    ```

-2. Plasmid contigs: contigs identified as plasmid (in plasmid_contig.fa) are classified using BLAST against the NCBI RefSeq plasmid database (Release 226).
+2. Plasmid contigs: contigs identified as plasmid (in plasmid_contig.fa) are classified using BLAST against the NCBI RefSeq plasmid database.
 Follow the steps below to download and prepare the BLAST database:
    ```
    # Download RefSeq plasmid sequences (example link)
    wget ftp://ftp.ncbi.nlm.nih.gov/refseq/release/plasmid/plasmid.*.genomic.fna.gz